|

 Boracite crystals are often embedded in these other evaporite minerals.

-for Boracite are in Germany, from Lüneburg, 40 km south-southeast
+in Germany, from Lüneburg, 40 km south-southeast

 of Hamburg, Lower Saxony; in Saxony-Anhalt, in the Stassfurt-Westeregeln-Bernburg